camunda/camunda-docs-manual/content/reference/rest/execution/local-variables/get-local-variables.md

 ---

-Retrieves all variables of a given execution.
+Retrieves all variables of a given execution by id.

 # Method